Symposium, 4-5 April 2019

 - Queer and feminist activism around/against borders

 Sexuality and Borders is a two day symposium hosted and funded by New York University’s Department of Media, Culture, and Communication.
-It is co-sponsored by NYU’s Center for the Study of Gender and Sexuality, the DFG-funded research training group “Minor Cosmopolitanisms” (University of Potsdam, Germany) and is supported by LSE’s Department of Gender Studies.
+It is co-sponsored by NYU’s Center for the Study of Gender and Sexuality, the Asian/Pacific/American Institute at NYU, the DFG-funded research training group “Minor Cosmopolitanisms” (University of Potsdam, Germany) and LSE’s Department of Gender Studies.

 - Radha Hegde (Professor of Media, Culture, and Communication, NYU)